nyris/IOSCroppingSample/README.md

 This repository contains a swift iOS project, that uses nyris SDK to take an image, see suggested objects from the image and enable custom cropping.

+# Dependencies
+The project has the following dependencies installed via swift package manager:
+- nyris 0.7.1: The main dependency to use nyris SDK, camera management and image manipulation.
+- kingfisher: remote image downloading.

 # Structure

 ## Camera